 Long before I acquired Lot Five and likely in large part a consequence of these contentious court cases, Fred was being denied road access to his properties by the other landowners.
 The Island is connected to the mainland via a single lane, non-vented 600' causeway which was constructed during Robert Dunfield's tenure in the 1960's to get his 70 ton drag line crane on and off the island.
 Although unambiguously stipulated to be a temporary structure and with flagrant defiance of common sense it remains in place as it was originally built, continuing to perpetuate several degrees of consternation amongst its neighbors in Western Shore including it should be mentioned the indigenous salmon of nearby Gold River.
 That said, the causeway is controlled by the Nova Scotia Government and as such Fred could have reached an agreement for its use.
 Of still further relevance, since part of Fred's properties contributed to the making of the island's Centre Road the court awarded him an easement permitting full use of that road.
 However, the private section of road that connects the causeway to the Centre Road was gated and declared off limits to him by his fellow landowners.
 An easement would have been granted had Fred's lots been technically land locked but since each had water frontage it was denied.
 That succinctly answers the question "how" they could restrict access but to address the question "why" you'll need to press upon them to enunciate their rationale.

 These are the conditions under which I purchased Lot Five and despite sincere effort on my part to remedy the situation are those by which I must still abide.
 For the record, in my 23 years of land ownership at Oak Island I have never once been permitted to drive to my property because of this quirk in the law that, by their sole discretion, my neighbors continue to enforce.
-Consequentially by my calculation since 1996 I have taken over 4,500 round trips by boat to the island, all by means of my beloved 16.5' LUND runabout "Relic" and her sidekick tender "Bubbles". (named in deference to characters on the Canadian TV shows "The Beachcombers" and "Trailer Park Boys")
+Consequentially by my calculation since 1996 I have taken over 4,500 round trips by boat to the island, all by means of my beloved 16.5' LUND runabout "Relic" and her sidekick tender "Bubbles" - they were christened in deference to characters on the Canadian TV shows "The Beachcombers" and "Trailer Park Boys".

 On a positive note, I am the last member standing from history's motley group of landowners and adventurers who would only ever know a formidable Island,